Mura people: History

 After the peace was made the Mura and Portuguese and later Brazilians lived in peace for a time though eventually hostilities resumed.
 As the Portuguese began to convert and assimilate the Mura farming villages made up of pacified Mura began to be established starting in 1784.
 The Mura joined the Cabanagem Revolution with the Mura committing many massacres against the white population.
 The Brazilian army responded with a campaign of enslavement, repression, and massacres against the Mura which eventually ended the conflict.
 After the war roughly 1/3 of the Mura had died and they became heavily stigmatized by outsiders.

 From roughly 1900-1920 the Mura were moved from many small villages to a smaller amount of larger villages and migrating into preexisting cities by the government The goal of this was the free up more land by taking it from the Mura for it to be settled by non-native Brazilians.
 Though in 1917 the Amazonas State Government allowed them to have small plots of land in the municipalities of Manicoré, Careiro, Itacoatiara and Borba.
 Much of this work was done by the Indian Protection Service which led to many disagreements between the two and the murder of IPS agent.
 The Mura like other indigenous groups were also exploited by the IPS and rubber barons during the Amazonian Rubber Boom.
-The Mura heavily intermarried with the Brazilian colonists with today there physical appearance becoming very similar to that of non-indigenous Brazilians.
+The Mura heavily intermarried with the Brazilian colonists, and today their physical appearance is very similar to that of non-indigenous Brazilians.

-Starting in the 1970's the Mura began to push for more political rights.
+Starting in the 1970s the Mura began to push for more political rights.
 They were founding members of the Coordination of the Indigenous Organizations of the Brazilian Amazon (COIAB) and founded the Mura Indigenous Council to fight for their interests.
 In 1987 the Fundação Nacional dos Povos Indígenas (FNDPI) turned its attention towards the Mura and their conflict with the oil company Petrobras.
 The ensuing legal battle led to some minor concession to the Mura but more importantly gave them a sense of unity.

 Economy

 The Mura unlike other indigenous tribes are not isolated from the outside world but rather have extensive relations with other tribes and the Brazilian government.
-Their economic activity is mostly made up of natural resource extraction through activities like fishing, farming, logging, Livestock farming, and straw farming; though ecotourism also plays a role with individual Mura villages usually focusing on a specific industry. the gender roles for each industry vary but usually the men take the more physical jobs with kids learning the job accompanying the men while women do less physical work.
+Their economic activity is mostly made up of natural resource extraction through activities like fishing, farming, logging, Livestock farming, and straw farming; though ecotourism also plays a role with individual Mura villages usually focusing on a specific industry.
+The gender roles for each industry vary but usually the men take the more physical jobs with kids learning the job accompanying the men while women do less physical work.